 As Laurie and Kim are deeply aware, when life happens, changes come along, you need support, empathy and expert advice.
 We are here to help you with those changes and make sure life continues to sail smoothly!

-Having been selling real estate for over 11 years in the Peoria Region, I bring unrivaled expertise and a unique and winning strategy to sell your home.
-Let me put my experience to work for you!
-My passion is connecting home and community.
-I am proud to have been born and raised in Peoria and look forward to sharing my passion for the area with you.
-Whether buying or selling, my goal is to make this a seamless and stress-free process.
+Having been selling real estate for over a combined 24 years in the Peoria Region, we bring unrivaled expertise and a unique and winning strategy to sell your home.
+Let us put our experience to work for you!
+Our passion is connecting home and community.
+We look forward to sharing our passion for the area with you.
+Whether buying or selling, our goal is to make this a seamless and stress-free process.

-My priority is to treat you with respect and to partner with you in finding the right home for your family based on your needs and criteria.
-I genuinely care about you and your needs as you take these next steps.
+Our priority is to treat you with respect and to partner with you in finding the right home for your family based on your needs and criteria.
+We genuinely care about you and your needs as you take these next steps.

-I look forward to helping you find the home you are looking for.
-I am honored to be working for you and helping you begin to create new memories!
+We look forward to helping you find the home you are looking for.
+We are honored to be working for you and helping you begin to create new memories!